-The Kea release tarballs may be downloaded from: https://downloads.isc.org/isc/kea/.
+The Kea release tarballs may be downloaded from: http://ftp.isc.org/isc/kea/ (using FTP or HTTP).

 3.4.2 Retrieve from Git

 Downloading this "bleeding edge" code is recommended only for developers or advanced users.
 Using development code in a production environment is not recommended.